 - Oversee the management and maintenance GPSCY and Gryphon’s Pub and to maintain the liquor license of the Pub.

 There are officially 13 Graduate and Professional Schools.
 The Senate generally consists of about 50 Senators who are elected in elections held within each school.
 Depending on the school, elections are held either in the spring or fall, but a seat may be available in your school.
 We encourage all interested students to run for a seat on the Senate!
-If you have any questions about elections please feel free to contact the Secretary of the Senate, Molly Scott (email@example.com).
+If you have any questions about elections please feel free to contact the Secretary of the Senate, Myles Alderman (email@example.com).

 What is a Senator?

 A Senator is elected from his or her graduate or professional school and represents that school in all official Senate activities.
 Each Senator represents a maximum of 150 students.
 Each Professional School has a minimum of one Senator per school, and the Graduate School is represented by an equal number of Senators representing the Humanities, Social Sciences, Life Sciences, and Physical Sciences.
 Duties of a Senator include attendance at all Senate meetings, timely reporting of Senate activities and events to one’s constituency, and active participation on at least one Senate Committee.

 The Senate meets at the Graduate and Professional Student Center at Yale (GPSCY), 204 York Street, New Haven.
 Meetings are held bimonthly during the academic year, on the alternating Thursdays of the month.
 The exact dates can always be found on our website calendar at gpsenate.yale.edu/calendar.
 Dinner is served at 7:15pm and the meetings start at 7:30pm and are over by 8:30-9pm.
 Meetings are open to everyone!